truenas/documentation/content/SCALEUIReference/Datasets/EditACLScreens.md

 To access advanced POSIX ACL settings, click **Add ACL** on the **Unix Permissions Editor**.
 The **Select a preset ACL** window displays with two radio buttons.

 ## Select an ACL Preset
-There are two different **Select a preset ACL** windows, one for the POSIX ACL the other for the NFSv4 ACL.
+There are two different **Select a preset ACL** windows, one for the POSIX ACL and the other for the NFSv4 ACL.
 Selecting a preset replaces the ACL currently displayed on the **Edit ACL** screen and deletes any unsaved changes.

 For a **POSIX** ACL, a window with three setting options displays before you see the **Edit ACL** screen.